 Works for all hair lengths, shorter and longer, and the upkeep is roughly 10 to 16 weeks.

 Micro Balayage is a finer, more delicate application which works well on all hair colours.
 It works exceptionally well when wanting to achieve a heavier coverage of colour and when transitioning from foil highlights to balayage.
 It’s also perfect in fringes and is great for guys who want a sun kissed look.
 It goes all the way to the root and is great on bobs and shorter hair.
 This type of balayage needs upkeep every 8 weeks.

 California balayage is still very soft at the root with a much heavier coverage through the mid shaft and ends.
 This look achieves a more visible result through the mid-lengths and ends of the hair, and is the look most seen on Instagram at the moment.
 We need to be careful with this because it can end up losing its contrast.
 It works well for people who want to be blonde and is a high-maintenance look.
 This look works well with root stretches or root smudges and can also be achieved by merging classic balayage with ombre.

-Leading Balayage educator Jack Howard is expanding his course offerings to 3 different learning experiences for 2016/17… Widely recognised as one of the most accomplished authorities on Balayage, Jack’s philosophy is to offer the client beautiful hair that doesn’t compromise on condition.
+Leading Balayage educator Jack Howard is expanding his course offerings to 4 different courses and 3 video on demand learning experiences for 2018… Widely recognised as one of the most accomplished authorities on Balayage, Jack’s philosophy is to offer the client beautiful hair that doesn’t compromise on condition.

 Jack shows salons how to actually increase their colour revenue and customer loyalty through giving the client a quicker service and lower maintenance repeat visits.